Nevsky Prospect: Early 18th century. Reign of Peter the Great

-In the early 1710s, a monastery (the future Alexander Nevsky Lavra) appeared on the left bank of the Neva at the confluence of the Chernaya Rechka (now it is Monastyrka river).
-In those days, it was assumed that the famous Battle of the Neva took place at this place in 1240, where the Russian squad led by the Novgorod prince Alexander Nevsky defeated the Swedes ...
-Near the monastery there was a whole settlement with wooden houses for workers and servants, as well as a garden and a vegetable garden with numerous outbuildings: carpentry, blacksmith's and cattle yards, a saw mill, a cellar, trade shops.
+In the early 1710s, a monastery (the future Alexander Nevsky Lavra) appeared on the left side of the Neva at the confluence of the Chernaya Rechka (now it is Monastyrka River).
+At the time, it was assumed that the famous Battle of the Neva took place there in 1240, where the Russian squad led by the Novgorod prince Alexander Nevsky defeated the Swedes.
+Near the monastery, there was a whole settlement with wooden houses for workers and servants, as well as a garden and a vegetable garden with numerous outbuildings: carpentry, blacksmiths and cattle yards, a mill, a cellar, and trade shops.